Patrick-Dolan/Cipher/README.md

 #### By _**Patrick Dolan, Ryan Rendon and Anastasia Han**_

-#### _A silly little site that takes in a sentence from the user and ouputs that sentence and a version that is encrpted._
+#### _A silly little site that takes in a sentence from the user and ouputs that sentence when you click on one image and a version that is encrypted when you click the other image._

 ## Technologies Used